Chinese pork belly, roasted for the perfect crispy crackling soft and juicy pork with a blackened Szechuan pepper and five-spice crust.

 - Dry the pork skin with a kitchen towel.

-- Score the pork skin to a depth of 2-3mm diagonally across the meat at a distance of 1cm apart.
+- Score the pork skin to a depth of 2-3mm in a crosshatch pattern about 1cm (¼") apart.

-- Flip over the pork and pour the marinade over the flesh side and massage in.
+- Flip over the pork and pour the marinade over the flesh side of the pork and massage itin.

 - Place the pork on a plate and clean off any marinade from the skin.

-- Transfer to the fridge for at least 8 hours and leave uncovered.
+- Transfer to the fridge uncovered and allow it to sit for at least 8 hours.

 - An hour before you are ready to cook remove the pork from the fridge.

-- Rub the salt and remaining Chinese five spice into the skin.
+- Rub the salt and Chinese five-spice into the skin.

 - Place on a grid "balanced" above a roasting tin and pour hot water into the tin.